darktable-org/dtdocs/content/module-reference/processing-modules/watermark.md

 # module controls

 marker
-: Choose the watermark of interest.
-You can use the reload button to update the list with all newly added watermarks.
+: Choose the watermark to apply.
+You can use the reload button to update the list to include any newly-added watermarks.

 text
 : A free text field in which you can enter up to 63 characters to be printed where referenced by the corresponding watermark.
 An example is supplied as `simple-text.svg`.

 text color
-: The text color.
-Clicking on the colored field will open a color selector dialog which offers you a choice of commonly used colors, or allows you to define a color in RGB color space.
+: The color of the text.
+Click on the colored field to open a color selector dialog which offers you a choice of commonly used colors, or allows you to define a color in RGB color space.

 text font
-: The text font (default "DejaVu Sans Book").
-Clicking on the field opens a dialog box which shows the fonts available to your system.
+: The font to use (default "DejaVu Sans Book").
+Clicking on the field opens a dialog box which shows the fonts available on your system.
 Fonts can be searched by name and a preview of each available font is shown next to the font name.
 You may specify your own sample text.

 opacity
 : The opacity of the watermark's rendering.